Publication Of Prospectus

 PUBLICATION OF PROSPEC

-Northern 3 VCT PLC (“the Company”) announces that, in conjunction with Northern Venture Trust PLC and Northern 2 VCT PLC (together with the Company known as“the Northern VCTs” or“the Companies”), it has published a prospec(“the Prospectus”) in relation to offers of new ordinary shares for subscription in the 2023/24 tax year (“the Offers”).
+Northern Venture Trust PLC (“the Company”) announces that, in conjunction with Northern 2 VCT PLC and Northern 3 VCT PLC (together with the Company known as“the Northern VCTs” or“the Companies”), it has published a prospec(“the Prospectus”) in relation to offers of new ordinary shares for subscription in the 2023/24 tax year (“the Offers”).
 The Offers seek to raise a total of £14 million for each of the Companies, with over-allotment facilities to raise a further £6 million for each of the Companies (“Over-Allotment Facilities”).

 The Offers will open to applications at 8:00am on 27 September 2023 and applications for new shares in the Company will be dealt with on a“first-come, first-served” basis.
 In recognition of the loyalty of the Northern VCT shareholders, existing shareholders on the register of any of the Northern VCTs as at 14 June 2023, along with their spouse or civil partner, whose applications for shares in any of the Northern VCTs are accepted, will benefit from a reduction of 0.5% in the offer costs applicable to their subscription.
 The Offers will remain open until 12 noon on 28 March 2024, unless fully subscribed at an earlier date and subject to the Directors' right to close the Offers at any time.
 There will be a first allotment on 7 December 2023 and to be allocated shares in the first allotment, funded applications must be received by close of business 30 November 2023.